youropinion-is/survey-link-issues/README.md

 ## Reporting Security Issues

-The YourOpinion.is team and community treates security issues very seriously.
+The YourOpinion.is team and community treats security issues very seriously.
 We appreciate your efforts to responsibly disclose your findings.

 To report a security issue, please use the GitHub Security Advisory ["Report a Vulnerability"](https://github.com/youropinion-is/survey-link-issues/security/advisories/new) tab.